gmarrero-su/Project88giojohnstringerfudge/README.md

 #Instructs the user to give 3 ingredients to generate a recipe

-print("Please give me 3 ingredients that you have to make a proper recipe dish!")
+print("Please give me 3 ingredients that you have to make a proper meal!")

 ing_1 = input("What is your first ingredient: ")
 ing_2 = input("What is your second ingredient: ")